alinapalacios05/codingprojects/README.md

 # codingprojects
-This repository contains some of my coding projects completed in C for lab assignments at Swarthmore College.
+This repository contains some of my coding projects completed in Python and C for lab assignments at Swarthmore College.
 Here is an overview of three lab assignments I have completed for review and grading.

 Lab 2: Sorting Data